ISIR-SYROCO/XDE-Resources/README.md

 XDE-Resources
 ===============

-Robot URDF/DAE pack and a python module that store path to them.
+Robot URDF/DAE pack and a python module that stores their path.

 Install:
 ---------